lbaute/LabVIEW-Linx_Enviro_pHAT/README.md

 # Linx_Enviro_pHAT

-This is my first repo, using LINX
+This is my first repo, using LINX fro LabVIEW
 I created this code for Enviro_pHAT
+So far it reads and plots:
+Temperature and
+Pressure

-So far it read temperature and pressure from BMP280 and TCS3472 I2C sensors
+from BMP280 and TCS3472 I2C sensors